The Eternal Winter

 The Crisis Unfolds

 The effects of the climate catastrophe rippled through Roman society like cracks in a frozen lake.
 In the countryside, farmers watched helplessly as crops withered in the fields.
-The grape harvest failed completely in many regions, and olive trees produced little or no fruit.
-Grain yields fell by half or more.
+The grape harvest failed completely in many regions, olive trees produced little or no fruit, and grain yields fell by half or more.

 In Syria, John of Ephesus recorded: "The sun became dark and its darkness lasted for eighteen months.
 Each day it shone for about four hours, and still this light was only a feeble shadow."
 Similar accounts emerged from across the empire and beyond, from Ireland to China.